Hallelujah78/explosion-framer-motion/DEVNOTES.md

 ## To be fixed

-- the further away from our grid of tiles we click, the less they move
+- ~~the further away from our grid of tiles we click, the less they move~~
-  - this isn't what I wanted
+  - ~~this isn't what I wanted~~
-- all elements are moving different distances
+- ~~all elements are moving different distances~~
-  - the finish position appears to describe the circumference of a circle relative to where we clicked (being the center point of the circle)
+  - ~~the finish position appears to describe the circumference of a circle relative to where we clicked (being the center point of the circle)~~
-  - this might be okay, but we need to make our parameterized equation for line t value dynamic and link it to the width or height of the screen.
+  - ~~this might be okay, but we need to make our parameterized equation for line t value dynamic and link it to the width or height of the screen.
 This will ensure elements are transitioned offscreen.
-The value t can be thought of as distance.
+The value t can be thought of as distance.~~ DONE
-  - remember: f(t) = A + t(N)
+  - ~~remember: f(t) = A + t(N)~~
 - ~~elements should not rotate when first loaded~~ DONE
+- clicking when the elements are already in motion should do one of the following:
+  - queue up another animation after the previous one finishes - harder
+  - reset the state to the start state and commence the new animation - easy
+  - warn the user that an animation is already in progress - easy

 ## To be Added